jeromebaudot/taf/README.md

 ## BASIC RECIPES & DOC
 *********************************************************************************************************

-Before doing anything, set the configuration:
+# Before doing anything, set the configuration:
 - cd to the taf directory
 - source Scripts/thistaf.sh (no configuration needed, except if asked during sourcing) (note the old method: source Script/TAF-config is not available anymore)

-Documentation is avalibale under the 'doc" directory
+# Documentation is avalibale under the 'doc" directory
 - taf_shortDoc.pdf : provides basic help on TAF
 - maf_doc.pdf      : provides a detailed description of a former but similar software named MAF
 - ClassIndex.html  : provides web-based browsing of classes
   -> You may generate the HTML doc yoursel using the Scripts/makeHTML.doc scripts, read instructions in the script source file.

-To run the software:
+# To run the software: (faster methods just below)
 - simply issue the command: TAF
 - first thing to do in TAF:
 MimosaAnalysis *gTAF = new MimosaAnalysis() // optional, depends on your system